 Come and try your hand at winning a Doglympics medal!
-Happi Days Dog Care has organised a fantastic Doglympics specially for Suffolk Dog Day this year, with a range of events to test your dog (with your help!) and the winners taking home a medal.
+With a range of events to test your dog (with your help!), Doglympics will be back specially for Suffolk Dog Day this year.
 Win each heat and receive your medal at the awards ceremony after each activity.
 So be prepared to run, throw, jump and fetch to beat the opposition!

 Lots of fun dog classes for you to enjoy.